Wild Wellness with Alice Hansen and Kym Burls

 Spend four life-shifting days on the Three Capes Track deep-diving into nature, writing, walking and Wim Hof plunging.

 This winter, join Alice and Kym, for a wild trek along the Southern Hemisphere’s highest sea cliffs, to the world’s edge.
 Let Kym Burls, a certified Wim Hof Method instructor, guide you through the power of breathwork and cold-water submersion.
 Prepare to embrace your story, through journal writing with author Alice Hansen.
 Let the healing power of nature have its way between long table dinners and fireside chats.
 Wild Wellness is a journey to wellness that has the capacity and tools to last a lifetime.

-This Wild Wellness walk is available for private groups by request.
+This Wild Wellness walk is an alcohol-free walk and available for private groups by request.

 What is the Wild Wellness Method?

 This blueprint for wellness is an Australian first; taking years of science-backed knowledge and condensing it into days.
 It’s a simple, wholesome wellness script.
 There is no better place on the planet to experience Wild Wellness than Tasmania.

 Australia's Productivity Commission Report estimates mental illness is costing Australia $220 billion a year.
 Our burdened health system cannot cope.
 We believe there's another way ... a wilder way.
 No matter what your wellness goals might be, this method is about returning to you; listening in.

 The method is based on three core pillars: connection, care and commitment.
 Think invigorating cold dips, silent walking beneath towering rainforest, nourishing Tassie fare and fireside journal writing.
 You'll discover a blueprint to lasting wellness featuring insights from Director of East Sydney Doctors, Dr. Chris Davis.
 We take the best of the traditional model and bring it into nature’s office.

 Is Wild Wellness for you?